 - Bait the Dog: In universe example, to his own men and Tashigi.

-- Broken Pedestal: He is this to G-5 after his status of mole is revealed
+- Broken Pedestal: He is this to G-5 after his status as a mole is revealed.

 - Bunny-Ears Lawyer: Yeah, he's kind of a weird guy and has some bizarre quirks.
 He's also very, very good at what he does, ESPECIALLY when he's on someone else's payroll.

 - Cloudcuckoolander: Mild example, but he doesn't realize he has food stuck to his face until it's pointed out to him.

 - A better example: He claimed to Caesar Clown that he was enjoying coffee and cookies while waiting for his return, only to be reminded that there had never been cookies to begin with.

 - He starts looking for his sword to deal with the intruders, only to be reminded that 1) He never brought a sword, and 2) He's not even a swordsman.

 - He told Doflamingo that he would kill Law and take pictures of his corpse with the camera he brought.
 Doflamingo reminds him that he didn't bring a camera.
 Vergo confirms and says he'll take an ear instead.